-The drivers, played by Roy Scheider, Bruno Cremer, Amidou and Francisco Rabal, are hired by the oil company boss because he urgently needs the nitro to fight a growing fire.
+The drivers, played by Roy Scheider, Bruno Cremer, Amidou and Francisco Rabal, are hired by an oil company boss because he needs urgently the nitro in order to fight a growing fire.

-The production took nearly a whole year, with the film beinh shot largely in the Dominican Republic and central Mexico, but also in Paris, Jerusalem, New Jersey, and New Mexico.
+The production took nearly a whole year.
+The film was shot largely in the Dominican Republic and central Mexico, but also in Paris, Jerusalem, New Jersey, and New Mexico.

-By standards of the time, the film’s budget was huge (about 20Reports are the fil could have gone as high as $21 million.
+By standards of the time, the film’s budget was huge (aboutm$21 million).

-The story has a strong existential feeling, desperate men staking their lives on a nearly suicidal mission because they have no other way of making a living.
+The story has a strong existential feeling, depicting a bunch of desperate men staking their lives on a nearly suicidal mission because they have no other way of making a living.

 The journey, which occupies the feature’s second half, is thrilling due to the obstacles that the trucks encounter, causing tension, hysteria and panic among the men.